Customs and etiquette in Chinese dining: Communal eating

 There appears to be no Chinese word for communal eating and using one's personal chopsticks in the serving dish.
 However, at some formal meals, there may be pairs of communal serving chopsticks (公筷, gongkuai).
 These are sets of chopsticks specifically for shared dishes only.
 Often, these will be distinct from the putongkuai (普通筷, regular chopsticks) or sikuai (私筷, personal chopsticks) in that they will be longer and more ornate.

 There will sometimes be one set of communal chopsticks per dish or one set per course; the ratio varies.
 If there are no gongkuai set on the table, it is never rude to request that they be provided; others may just think that the person is a stickler for formality and good manners.
-With increased concerns about accidental transmission of food-borne diseases, various health authorities have campaigned for the use of serving utensils at the table, even in informal family meals.
+With increased concerns about accidental transmission of food-borne diseases, various health authorities have campaigned for the use of serving utensils at the table, even at informal family meals.

 It is considered extremely rude to dig for a choice food morsel on the serving plate instead of picking up the piece that is closest to the diner, thus demonstrating fairness and sharing with others.
 The shunned practice is sometimes called "digging one's grave".
 Likewise, it is impolite to hoard or take most of a dish until it has been offered to everyone and the other diners have had a chance to sample it.
 For this reason, it is common to take a smaller amount from the dishes on the first round, and to keep the other diners in mind when taking a larger second helping.

 The last piece of food on a communal dish is never served to oneself without asking for permission.
 When offered the last bit of food, it may sometimes be considered rude to refuse the offer.